Alexander Biggs Announces Homecoming Shows

 Alexander Biggs Impresses With “pocket protector”

 Listening to ‘pocket protector’, the latest single from Alexander Biggs has reminded me just how good he is.
-I’m not sure whether it’s just new song euphoria talking, but beautiful understated piano ballad might just be his best yet.
+I’m not sure whether it’s just new song euphoria talking, but this beautiful understated piano ballad might just be his best yet.

 The lyrics, which explore the conflict in a relationship between two people with contrasting lifestyles, are so bittersweet.
 And then there’s that deceptively simple piano melody which just sweeps you away as it builds to a sonic crescendo.
 I could not love this more.